09 Dec 9 Reasons to Visit Our Podiatrists

 Corns and calluses are areas of built-up skin on your foot, which can become painful if they get too thick.
 While corns and calluses aren’t serious problems, their underlying cause might be.
 Problems with your gait or the structure of your foot could cause corns and calluses.
 If the pain is severe, your podiatrist may recommend cortisone injections to reduce the pain.
 Another option is to reduce the size of the corn/callus by using a surgical blade to cut off the dead skin.

 Plantar warts are caused by the Human Papilloma Virus (HPV) and cause a hard and often painful thickened lesion on the sole of the foot.
 At the first instance, your podiatrist may apply a mild acid (e.g. salicylic acid) topically to the wart.
 Cryotherapy is another treatment which involves freezing warts with a very cold solution.
-The latest treatment is Swift®microwave therapy which uses microwaves to kill the wart virus.
+The latest treatment is Swift Microwave Therapy where the microwaves stimulate an immune response which allows your body to fight off the wart virus.
 It is quick, clean and convenient, requiring no bandages or anaesthetic.

 A bunion is a bump at the base of the big toe which occurs when the bone or joint of the big toe is out of place.
 The first thing you need to do is wear shoes that don’t crowd your toes (rounded toes rather than pointy toes) to alleviate the pain of bunions.
 A podiatrist can suggest treatments such as padding, taping or medication.
 Surgery is also an option in severe cases.

 If you have persistent heel pain, especially when you wake up every morning, see a podiatrist to check for plantar fasciitis.
-You may also have a heel spur, which is a bony growth on the heel.
-A proper diagnosis is the first step towards developing a treatment plan.
+There are 6 or 7 differential diagnoses which may be causing your heel pain so it’s essential to get the proper diagnosis.